PhD in Nursing Programs – Doctorate in Nursing

 Those seeking a PhD in nursing should note that this terminal degree takes several years of dedication and intense study to complete.
 Additionally, PhD in nursing programs typically require applicants to have a bachelor’s or a master’s degree and may have specific prerequisites such as clinical and leadership experience.
 Unlike a clinically-based doctorate of nursing practice (DNP), a PhD in nursing emphasizes scientific research to make a lasting impact in the healthcare field.

 Earning a PhD in nursing can open doors to leadership roles in clinical settings or advanced positions in academia.
 These programs also offer opportunities for collaboration with experts within the field and for presenting findings at national conferences.
 While time to completion varies from two to six years, a PhD in nursing is a worthwhile investment that pays well.
 Salaries for nurses with PhDs vary based on several factors, including position title, employment location, industries, and experience.
-According to data from PayScale.com (Feb.
-2023), a self-reported aggregator of salaries shows the average annual salary for a nurse researcher is $81,500.
-The US Bureau of Labor Statistics (BLS) shows that a nurse educator can earn $82,040, and the top-paying states are California, Massachusetts, and Hawaii (BLS May 2021).
+According to data from PayScale.com (April 2024), a self-reported aggregator of salaries, the average annual salary for a nurse researcher is $81,500.
+The US Bureau of Labor Statistics (BLS) shows that postsecondary nursing instructors and teachers can earn $84,180, and the top-paying states are Massachusetts, Nevada, California, the District of Columbia, and New York (BLS May 2022).

 Read on to learn more about PhD programs in nursing, including types of programs, accreditation, featured online programs, accreditation, admissions requirements, and three career options for this research-based nursing degree.